 Steward, living in Santa Barbara, California, receives a letter from pilot Morris on May 15, 1969, and reeducates himself on the war.
 The articles described are those that actually occurred in the New York Times on the specified date.

 Turning from the mission, Steward pedaled along under the palms of Los Olivos Avenue, turning again onto State Street by the ice cream store where he often went with Art and Nancy.
-Three blocks down State Street, by a corner store, he came upon a newspaper box with the New York Times
+Three blocks down State Street, by a corner store, he came upon a newspaper box with the New York Times.

 He hopped off the bike and leaned over to look through the glass.
 A three-column headline said: “NIXON ASKS TROOP PULLOUT IN A YEAR AND WOULD JOIN VIETNAM POLITICAL TALKS.”
 Below that headline was a photograph of the president, with a determined expression, standing behind the Presidential Seal.
 “SPEAKS TO THE NATION,” said a one-column headline next to that, “Hints Partial Cutback of U.S. Forces Will Come in Any Case.”